JetBrains/kotlin-web-site/docs/topics/gradle/gradle-kotlin-dsl.md

 [//]: # (title: Using the Gradle Kotlin DSL)

-The Gradle Kotlin DSL is a domain specific language to write build scripts in more convenient way.
+The Gradle Kotlin DSL is a domain specific language that you can use to write build scripts quickly and efficiently.

 ## Using the Gradle Kotlin DSL

 When using [Gradle Kotlin DSL](https://github.com/gradle/kotlin-dsl), apply Kotlin plugins using the `plugins { ... }` block.
-If you apply them with `apply { plugin(...) }` instead, you may encounter unresolved references to the extensions generated by Gradle Kotlin DSL.
+If you use `apply { plugin(...) }` instead, you may encounter unresolved references to the extensions generated by Gradle Kotlin DSL.
 To resolve that, you can comment out the erroneous usages, run the Gradle task `kotlinDslAccessorsSnapshot`, then uncomment the usages back and rerun the build or reimport the project into the IDE.